How do you respond to your kids when they swear? Is it worse to tell someone to ‘shut-up’ or casually drop an f-bomb? Does swearing include blasphemy?

 Finally…

-As a teacher, when I do correct kids for swearing, they receive one of the following talks.
+As a teacher, when I correct kids for swearing, they receive one of the following talks.
 If they’re particularly unlucky, they get a mash-up of all four.

-1. If you’re going to use language to express yourself powerfully, be clever; not foul, sexist, homophobic or racist.
+1. If you’re going to use language to express yourself powerfully, be clever; not foul, sexist, homophobic, or racist.
 The words you use have power.
 Be funny.
 Be thought-provoking.
 Be quirky.

 3. If you’re going to swear, know your audience.
 Don’t assume that the people around you are okay with swearing, even in your peer group.